+A set of companion disks are included in the box with the reader.
+These disks contain software you can use on the reader.
 Look on the Boot Utilities companion disk 1 for a README.DOC file.
 This file may contain information about the reader that was not available when this manual was published.
-View or print this file with any text editor.
+You can view or print this file with any text editor.